 - Peppers - for any veggies you like

-- 300g Kielbasa sliced into ¼ inch coins and then each coin sliced in half
+- 12 oz (340g) Kielbasa sliced into ¼ inch coins and then each coin sliced in half

-- 10-12 baby bell peppers or 2 large bell peppers, stemmed, seeds removed and sliced
+- 2 large bell peppers, stemmed, seeds removed and sliced

 - 3 cloves of garlic peeled and roughly chopped

-- 4 tablespoon olive oil plus more if needed
+- 4 tablespoons olive oil plus more if needed

-- 1 tbsp sriracha, Tabassco or your favourite hot sauce (I use a mild one)
+- 1 tablespoon sriracha, Tabassco or your favourite hot sauce (I use a mild one)

-- Preheat oven to 400°F and grease 1 very large baking sheet or 2 smaller ones - or line with parchment paper
+- Preheat oven to 400°F and grease 1 very large baking sheet or 2 smaller ones with cooking spray - or line with parchment paper